belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 ### 2. Wallet generation

 To generate a new wallet, we will use the [Bitcoin Development Kit (BDK)](https://bitcoindevkit.org).
-It is a library that provides a Rust API with various Bitcoin functionalities, like generating a new wallet, creating transactions, etc. A Flutter package exists that wraps the Rust API in a Dart API, so that we can use it in our Flutter app.
+It is a library that provides a Rust API with various Bitcoin functionalities, like generating a new wallet, creating addresses, transactions, etc. A Flutter package exists that wraps the Rust API in a Dart API, so that we can use it in our Flutter app.
 The package is called [bdk_flutter](https://github.com/LtbLightning/bdk-flutter) and we can install it by running `flutter pub add bdk_flutter` from the command line.

 #### BDK setup